GFynbo/100DaysofCode/Round1.md

 Got a little aesthetic work done on the home page of GoudaTime and was also able to start moving forward with my RecipeManager project in Java.
 I will add some more touch-ups to GoudaTime tomorrow, but the heavy lifting will be on RecipeManager.
 ***
 *Decent progress, more tomorrow*

+## Day 24 - December 31st, 2017
+Updated the classes for all of the parts of the recipe and tested them briefly in the main function.
+***
+*Decent progress, more tomorrow*